Fintech for kids – Generation Alpha and beyond

 Subscribe to Dealroom’s Fintech newsletter, for weekly insights on finance-focused startups and investment:

-These companies have raised $478M, across 20 rounds in 2021, up from less than $30M in 2018.
+These companies have raised $1.2B, across 100+ rounds since 2019, up from less than $30M in 2018.
 From digital wallets to setting up the first bank account, these companies offer a wide range of solutions aimed at young consumers to interact and learn about money.
 They usually offer prepaid debit cards and/or virtual cards for payments as well as other features such as chore tracking, automatic allowances and savings goals.

 Many of these apps are free.
 How do they monetize?

 Let’s remember that even adult-focused challenger banks are struggling to turn a profit.
 According to recent research by BCG, only 5% of the global digital challenger banks are profitable (13 of out 249).
 They also are mostly based in Asia.
 Recently, Nubank turned a profit for the first time in Brazil while it heads towards a historic public listing, but still, a profitable challenger bank is rarer than a unicorn.